David Cunliffe: Leader of the Opposition (2013–2014)

 Cunliffe received strong backing from the party's grassroots membership, although his leadership bid was supported by only one-third of the caucus.
 Cunliffe's leadership was opposed by many Labour MPs; several of his colleagues came to see him as "divisive, ambitious, self-absorbed and self-confident to a messianic level".
 He was described as a "polarising" politician, however his election as leader resulting in an initial increase in support for Labour; it rose to 37% in opinion polls.

-In a speech to a women's symposium in July 2014, Cunliffe stated, "I am sorry for being a man".
+In a speech to a Women's Refuge symposium in July 2014, Cunliffe stated, "I am sorry for being a man".
 He was commenting on domestic violence against women by men.
 His apology was regarded as insensitive, with Prime Minister John Key criticising the remark as "a bit insulting to imply that all men are abusive".

 With little time to make the structural changes needed to build a proper campaign and a party marked by continued infighting, Labour performed poorly in the public opinion polls during the run-up to the 2014 general election.
 It was, as Cunliffe was to say later, "the craziest and in some ways the most unfortunate campaign in recorded memory".